luckyalade/luckyalade/README.md

 - 🔭 A Software Engineer and FullStack Web Developer.
 - 🌱 Formerly a broadcast journalist.
-- 👯 Looking forward to collaboratibg with anyone on any tech project.
+- 👯 Looking forward to collaborating with anyone on any tech project.
 - 💬 Open to chat about any programming topic.
 - 😄 Pronouns: he/his please.
 I'm hetero.
 - ⚡ Fun fact: Love coding.